syncfusion-content/install-docs/Common/Essential-Studio/Installation/Essential-Studio-Mac-Installer.md

 1. Refer [this](https://help.syncfusion.com/common/essential-studio/download) link to download trial\licensed setup based on your license.

-2. In the downloads page, click the "Mac" button and download the required Mac setup
+2. In the downloads page, click the "Mac" button and download the required Mac setup.

    ![Download Page](Mac-Installer_images/Mac_Download.png)